ADVANCED PRACTICES

 - This will be an online program

-We require a graduate degree in a clinical mental health discipline.
+These courses are intended for psychotherapists seeking to advance and deepen their clinical practice.
+Participants need a graduate degree in a clinical mental health discipline.